 It can be hard to predict the November weather when you visit Greece, but if you plan the main attractions wisely, it will work out great!

-Stroll all the quaint shops
+Stroll through all the quaint shops

 Who doesn’t love a little shopping?
 Especially on those chilly days, it is a great way to spend your time in Athens!